CURRICULUM & COURSE INFORMATION

 4. Research universities or other post-secondary options to determine the courses you need for the programs you are interested in.

-5. Discuss your plans and ensure the form is signed by both you and your parent/guardian.
+5. Discuss your plans and ensure the Course Selection online form is completed by both you and your parent/guardian.

 If you have any questions, please contact our Academic Counsellor, Mrs. Janice Chan.